Tobias-Rudel/spacex-infos/README.md

 ### Used External Modules

-Besides **react** and **react-dom** which were already installed by create-react-app this project used the following additional node modules:
+Besides **react** and **react-dom** which were already installed by create-react-app this project uses the following additional node modules:

 - **react-router-dom** for handling the site navigation.
-- **animated-number-react** for display numbers with a counter effect.
+- **animated-number-react** for displaying numbers with a counter effect.
 - **ramda** function library for more efficient data handling in development.

 ## Available Scripts